grwna/vigenere-cipher-cracker/README.md

 ## 📖 Description
 This project containts Python implementation of a **Vigenère cipher cracker**.
 The cracker works by finding key length through **Index of Coincidence** calculation with **Dynammic Programming**

 After key length is determined, the string is structured as a matrix, and for each column in that matrix,  test each possible shift (0-25) to see which shift is the most english-like.
-The English-like calculation is done using **Chi-Squared Goodness Of Fit test**
+The English-like calculation is done using **Chi-Squared Goodness Of Fit test**.
+The recovered key is then tested against the original key used using the **Levenshtein Edit Distance** to measure accuracy of the solver.

 This project is a part of IF2211 Algorithmic Strategy course's paper titled "*Attack on the Vigenère Cipher Key Through Index of Coincidence Optimization Based on Dynamic Programming*"